 Most patients who use telehealth report high satisfaction.
 And, as we discussed in one, happy patients like to tell their friends and family about their positive experience.
 Almost every touchpoint we outlined above provides an opportunity to ask for referrals to other patients.
 If the topic of telehealth comes up with a doctor, nurse, scheduler, or receptionist and the patient says they have already used it, that is a perfect time to ask them if they have told other people about it.

 Having a smart telehealth strategy for your system is table stakes.
 Telehealth benefits patients, clinicians, and healthcare delivery systems through improved health outcomes for both individuals and populations, increased loyalty to providers, mitigating clinician burnout by allowing focus on the patient, not paperwork and boosts to the bottom line of systems.
 But implementing a virtual care platform is only the beginning.
 Success depends on more than simply building it and expecting them to come.
 Educating and encouraging clinicians and patients to use virtual care ensures triple aim goals are met and—often—exceeded.

-See how SmartExam can work for you
+See how SmartExam can work for your healthcare system